About

 Amy D. Kotel-Swift.

-Artist, Personal Trainer, Dancer, Mom, Wife, Friend, Muppet
+Artist, Personal Trainer, Dancer, Mom, Wife, Friend, Community Organizer, Muppet

 I grew up on the North Shore and the middle of Long Island, NY.
-Before escaping at age 19, I had already began my illustrious career as an artist.
-HA!
-From a young age art was a therapeutic tool I used to avoid conversations and being bullied at school.
+Before escaping at age 19, I had already had my sights set on being a fine artist.
+From a young age art was a therapeutic tool, a way of avoiding conversations and a way to avoid the bullies in my school.
 Luckily for me, I was also was praised for my abilities, which made me want to pursue this passion more.
 This eventually lead me to audition and attend Long Island School For the Arts, my senior year of high school.
 While attending, I studied fine art and eventually landed at SUNY New Paltz, initially as an art education major.
-After a sudden intense chain of events that affected my family, I found the need to change degrees, eventually graduating with a BA in Women Studies and a minor in dance.
+I eventually graduated with a BA in Women Studies and a Minor in Dance.
+While I still created fine art, I changed my focus more towards the moving arts at that time.

 Since graduating I have gone back and forth between several different art disciplines.
-I toured professionally with a puppet company, I ran a peer education theater and a multi- art-displine farm camp.
+I toured professionally with puppet companies, I ran a peer education theater and taught dance, environmental education, and many other subjects to children.
 I danced professionally and taught dance, fine art, and theaters in traditional schools and in all kinds of nontraditional settings too.
-I often felt some guilt and lots of joy around the fact that I almost always love the work I am doing.
-I have been blessed to have the opportunity to try so many unique and interesting jobs throughout my life.
-Almost all have allowed me to explore my creativity, be of service to others and be somehow connected to nature.
+I often felt some guilt and lots of joy around the fact that I almost always love the work I am doing, but why be here if you don’t love what you do, right?

-While trying on many fun and interesting vocational hats, I also received my masters in education from Lesley University.
-At the same time I became a certified fitness instructor and personal trainer.
-I still work in that field and continue to get slews of certifications in the field, as time goes on.
-I find all the activity and socializing a lovely juxtapose to the stillness and inner focus I need to draw how I wish.
+While trying on many fun and interesting vocational hats, I also received my masters in education from Lesley University and became a certified personal trainer.
+I still work in the fitness field.
+I find all the activity and socializing a lovely juxtapose to the stillness and inner focus I need to create my art.

 Artist Statement